langchain-ai/langgraph/docs/docs/concepts/index.md

 ## LangGraph Platform

+LangGraph Platform is a commercial solution for deploying agentic applications in production, built on the open-source LangGraph framework.
+It provides four deployment options to fit a range of needs: a free tier, a self-hosted version, a cloud SaaS, and a Bring Your Own Cloud (BYOC) option.
+You can explore these options in detail in the [deployment options guide](./deployment_options.md).

 !!! tip

     * LangGraph is an MIT-licensed open-source library, which we are committed to maintaining and growing for the community.
     * You can always deploy LangGraph applications on your own infrastructure using the open-source LangGraph project without using LangGraph Platform.

-LangGraph Platform is an opinionated deployment solution for deploying agentic applications to production.

 **High Level**

 - [Why LangGraph Platform?](./langgraph_platform.md): The LangGraph platform is an opinionated way to deploy and manage LangGraph applications.
 This guide provides an overview of the key features and concepts behind LangGraph Platform.
 - [Deployment Options](./deployment_options.md): LangGraph Platform offers several deployment options, including free, self-hosted, bring your own cloud, and [LangGraph Cloud](./langgraph_cloud.md).
 This guide provides a comparison of the different deployment options.

-**Ecosystem**
+**Components**

-The LangGraph Platform ecosystem consists of several components that work together to enable the deployment and management of LangGraph applications:
+The LangGraph Platform comprises several components that work together to support the deployment and management of LangGraph applications:

-- [LangGraph Server](./langgraph_server.md): LangGraph Server is the
-- [LangGraph Cloud](./langgraph_cloud.md): LangGraph Cloud is an optional managed hosting service for the LangGraph Server.
+- [LangGraph Server](./langgraph_server.md): The server defines an opinionated API for interacting with agentic applications.
+It includes endpoints for interacting with `assistants`, `threads`, `memory`, and more.
 - [LangGraph Studio](./langgraph_studio.md): LangGraph Studio is a specialized IDE that can connect to a LangGraph Server to enable visualization, interaction, and debugging of the application locally.
 - [LangGraph CLI](./langgraph_cli.md): LangGraph CLI is a command-line interface that helps to interact with a local LangGraph
 - [Python/JS SDK](./sdk.md): The Python/JS SDK provides a programmatic way to interact with deployed LangGraph Applications.